PythonCharmers/CoursePreparation/what_to_expect.md

 **Software setup:** If possible, prior to the course, please install the latest Anaconda Python 3.x.
 Detailed installation instructions are
 [here](https://prep.pythoncharmers.com/installation).

+## Online courses

+For online training courses, we recommend the following hardware and software:

+**Audio / Video:** a webcam and headset with microphone or (preferably) a quiet room to allow you to collaborate effectively.

+**Computer:** at least 8 GB of RAM and a 64-bit operating system (Windows, Linux, or macOS).
+If possible, we recommend using multiple screens.

+**Browser:** Chrome, Firefox, or Safari (not IE or Edge).
+You will be able to use your browser to access our cloud server for coding during the course.

+You can also optionally install the following software on your computer.
+You will not need this during the course but we would recommend this setup for your use afterwards:

+- The latest Anaconda Python 3 pre-installed (for your user account only): https://www.anaconda.com/distribution/#download-section
+- The latest Visual Studio Code: https://code.visualstudio.com/Download

 ## Supplemental materials

-We will supply you with printed course notes and a USB stick containing many useful Python-related resources.
+In face-to-face courses, we will give you printed course notes and a USB stick containing many useful Python-related resources.

-### USB stick
+In online courses, you will have access to these resources via our cloud server and you can download them for your own use after the course.

+The materials include:

+- the course content (PDF or printed)
+- solutions to the exercises as Python code
+- individual chapters as *Jupyter* notebooks
+- cheat sheets
-The USB stick contains kitchen-sink Python installers for multiple platforms, *Jupyter* notebooks containing the course content, solutions to the exercises, several written tutorials, and reference documentation on Python and the 3rd-party packages covered in the course.
+- reference documentation on Pytohn and the 3rd-party packages covered in the course
+- sample datasets

 ## Questions?